cbrnr/sleepecg/doc/source/api.rst

 .. automodule:: sleepecg

-This page gives an overview of all public SleepECG functions and classes.
+This page lists all public SleepECG functions and classes.

 Datasets
 --------